BloggerBust/netscanjs/readme.md

 #What is this about?
 Netscanjs is intended for educational pruposes only.
-I am currently working on a blog that uses this netscanjs to illustrate examples.
+I am currently working on a blog that uses netscanjs to illustrate examples.
 Once the blog has been published I will add a link to it and improve this readme.
 Netscanjs is limited in many ways, but it is simple to use and worked well for my purposes.

 #Code Example
 ```javascript